March 15, 2025 – September 7, 2025

-Curated and produced by the LBJ Presidential Library, Austin, Texas, Lady Bird, focuses on the life and legacy of Lady Bird Johnson, wife of the 36th President of the United States, Lyndon Baines Johnson.
+Curated and produced by the LBJ Presidential Library, Austin, Texas, Beautification: The Environmental Legacy of Lady Bird Johnson, focuses on the life and legacy of Lady Bird Johnson, wife of the 36th President of the United States, Lyndon Baines Johnson.
 The Upcountry History Museum, Greenville, SC, will be the exhibit’s first stop on its limited national tour.

 The former first lady is most often associated with promoting environmental conservation and the wildflowers that brighten the country’s landscape.
 This exhibition guides visitors through a comprehensive story of Mrs. Johnson’s life, providing more context to her education, family, campaign efforts, acumen as a businesswoman, leadership in education and environmental conservation, and her role as a philanthropist.